Localization in quiver moduli spaces: Applications

-Because of Section $\ref{sgt}$ the generating function satisfies the functional equation $y(x)=x(\phi(y(x)))$.
-The generating function for all coloured localization quivers is obtained as follows: we start with the unique localization quiver of dimension type $(1,m)$ having $m$ knots.
+By Section $\ref{sgt}$ the generating function satisfies the functional equation $y(x)=x(\phi(y(x)))$.
+Now the generating function for all localization data is obtained as follows: we start with the unique localization data of dimension type $(1,m)$ having $m$ knots.
 The resulting generating function is $y(x)^m$ and by applying the Lagrange inversion theorem we obtain that

 If we assign the weight $0$ to the sink of the starting quiver, every such quiver that has $(m-1)d+1$ knots corresponds to a localization data of dimension type $(d,(m-1)d+1)$.
-The other way around, we may assume that every localization data has some sink $i\in I$ with weight $0$ what gives us $d$ choices.
+The other way around, we may assume that every localization data has some sink $i$ with weight $0$ what gives us $d$ choices.
 This means for every localization data we exactly get $d$ trees.
 Hence we get